TheUnstoppable1990/HDC/HDC/README.md

 	Celestial Countdown: Stand still to unleash divine gun powers

-	Paladin's Bulwark: Heals based on enemies in aura and heals your allies (if you have more than half health whether or not enemies are present)
+	Paladin's Endurance: Heals based on enemies in aura and heals your allies (if you have more than half health whether or not enemies are present)

 	Holy Light:Charge by healing, smite by blocking